NVIDIA/NeMo/docs/sources/source/nlp/dialog_state_tracking_trade.rst

 The MultiWOZ Dataset
 --------------------

-The Multi-Domain Wizard-of-Oz dataset (`MultiWOZ`_) is a collection of human-to-human conversations spanning over \
+The Multi-Domain Wizard-of-OZ dataset (`MultiWOZ`_) is a collection of human-to-human conversations spanning over \
 7 distinct domains and containing over 10,000 dialogues.
 The original MultiWOZ 2.0 dataset was introduced in :cite:`nlp-dst-budzianowski2018multiwoz`.
-However, in this tutorial we will utilize MultiWOZ 2.1  :cite:`nlp-dst-eric2019multiwoz`, which aimed at fixing \
+However, in this tutorial we will utilize MultiWOZ 2.1  :cite:`nlp-dst-eric2019multiwoz`, which is an updated version\
-several issues with the original dataset (state errors and corrections, utterance corrections, value cannonicalization etc.).
+ of MultiWOZ 2.0.
+They have fixed several issues with the original dataset including errors in states, utterances, value canonicalization etc.).
+Our model can also get trained on MultiWOZ 2.0.

-The MultiWOZ covers the following domains:
+The MultiWOZ dataset covers the following domains:
 1. restaurant
 2. hotel
 3. attraction